 However, it was only in 2013 that the University's magnificent buildings and sights have been recognised as UNESCO World Heritage.

-IBILI - Institute for Biomedical Imaging and Life Sciences is a research Institution of the Faculty of Medicine – University of Coimbra and relies on excellent clinical and laboratory facilities as well as on a highly skilled and multidisciplinary scientific staff.
+IBILI - Institute for Biomedical Imaging and Life Sciences is a research Institution of the Faculty of Medicine – University of Coimbra which relies on excellent clinical and laboratory facilities as well as on a highly skilled and multidisciplinary scientific staff.

 IBILI is an internationally recognised centre of excellence for research in health sciences.
 Particular strengths include research in Vision Sciences.
 IBILI is evaluated regularly by an independent panel from “Fundação para Ciência e Tecnologia” (FCT) and has been judged as“Excellent” in 1999, 2004 and 2008 evaluations.IBILI fosters an environment for research, education and training that promotes a multi-disciplinary approach to health sciences, crossing traditional boundaries between Medicine, Biology and Engineering.

 Lisbon-Coimbra is about 200km, which can be made in about 2 hours, by train or bus.
-You can take a bus expresso/national or a train to go to Coimbra.There are 2 train stations in Lisbon: Santa Apolónia station, in the centre of thecity, and Oriente station – with connections by bus and underground- in «Parque das Nações».Lisbon airportFrom this airport, you can take the subway (1.4€ Red Track) or a taxi.
+You can take a bus expresso/national or a train to go to Coimbra.There are 2 train stations in Lisbon: Santa Apolónia station, in the centre of the city, and Oriente station – with connections by bus and underground- in «Parque das Nações».Lisbon airportFrom this airport, you can take the subway (1.4€ Red Track) or a taxi.

-Porto-Coimbra is about 100km, which can be made in about 1hour, by train or bus.
-You can take a bus expresso/national or a train to go to Coimbra.There are 2 trains stations in Porto: S.Bento station, in the centre of the city,and Campanhã station – with underground connection.Porto (Francisco Sá Carneiro) airportFrom this airport, you can take the underground (the newest Violet/E line – www.metrodoporto.pt or +351 808 205 060) to Campanhã station; aerobus,from the airport to the city center; a bus (nº 601 or 87 link various parts of thecity with the airport); and a taxi.
+Porto-Coimbra is about 100km, which can be made in about 1 hour, by train or bus.
+You can take a bus expresso/national or a train to go to Coimbra.There are 2 trains stations in Porto: S.Bento station, in the centre of the city,and Campanhã station – with underground connection.Porto (Francisco Sá Carneiro) airportFrom this airport, you can take the underground (the newest Violet/E line – www.metrodoporto.pt or +351 808 205 060) to Campanhã station; aerobus,from the airport to the city center; a bus (nº 601 or 87 link various parts of the city with the airport); and a taxi.

-- Sé Velha (Old Cathedral)
+- Sé Velha (Old Cathedral);

-- Sé Nova (New Cathedral)
+- Sé Nova (New Cathedral);

-- Portugal dos Pequenitos (Young people's Portugal)
+- Portugal dos Pequenitos (Portugal for the Little Ones);

-- Biblioteca Joanina (Library)
+- Biblioteca Joanina (Library).